emoriarty/jekyll-notion/README.md

     id: 5cfed4de3bdc4f43ae8ba653a7a2219b
 ```

-After running `jekyll build` (or `serve`) command, the `posts` collection is loaded with pages of the notion database specified in the configuration.

-### Mutiple dabatases
+By default, the notion pages contained in the database will be loaded into the `posts` collection.

-You can also define multiple databases as follows.
+You can also define __multiple databases__ as follows.

 ```yml
 collections: